 How to Get Data from Excel to Power BI

 If you haven’t started the Power BI Desktop yet, Double click on the Power BI desktop to open.
-Once it is open, it looks like below screenshot.
-Please click on the Get Data hyperlink
+Once it is open, it looks like the screenshot below.
+Please click on the Get Data hyperlink.

-If you are in the Power BI visualization page.
-Under the Home tab, Click the Get Data option and select the Excel as we shown below.
-Or, select More option
+If you are in the Power BI visualization page, under the Home tab, click the Get Data option and select the Excel as we shown below.
+Or select More options.

-When you select the More option, the following window will be shown.
+When you select the More option, the following window will show.
 You can use this window to select your desired Data source.
 For now, let me select the File -> Excel Option and click Connect button

-Once you click on the Connect button, a new window will open to select the Excel File from our file system.
-For now, we are selecting the SalesByCountry.xls file as shown below
+Once you click on the Connect button, a new window opens to select the Excel File from our file system.
+For now, we are selecting the SalesByCountry.xls file, as shown below.

 Currently, we don’t want to make any changes to the data.
 So, let me click on the Load button to get Data from Excel to Power BI.

 Please wait until the load is complete.

 Let me create a Donut chart using this data.
 I suggest you refer, Power BI Donut Chart article to understand the steps involved in creating it.